Gerbrandt Grobler: Western Province / Stormers

-Drugs ban

-In February 2015, it was revealed that Grobler received a two-year ban from the sport after failing a drugs test.
-The South African Institute for Drug Free Sport confirmed that Grobler tested positively for the anabolic steroid drostanolone after a match in October 2014 during the 2014 Currie Cup Premier Division.
-Grobler admitted his guilt and received a ban for two years, effective until October 2016.

 Racing 92

 After Grobler's serving his two-year ban, Grobler left South Africa to sign for top French club Racing 92 in the Top 14 for the 2016–17 season.

 Munster

 In July 2017, it was announced that Grobler had joined Irish Pro14 side Munster on a one-year contract.
 On 24 August 2017, Grobler made his non-competitive debut for Munster when he started alongside compatriot Jean Kleyn against Worcester Warriors in a pre-season friendly in Sixways Stadium.
 During the game, Grobler suffered an ankle injury which he subsequently had to undergo surgery for.
 He was ruled out until early 2018.
 Grobler finally made his competitive debut for Munster on 10 February 2018, coming off the bench in the provinces' 33–5 win against Zebre in the 2017–18 Pro14.

 Gloucester

 Grobler joined English Premiership side Gloucester ahead of the 2018–19 season.

 Stade Français

 Grobler returned to the Top 14 with Stade Français on a two-year contract ahead of the 2020–21 season.